lankydan/lankydanblog-jamstack/content/blog/2017/spring-jms/index.md

 Going past the annotations on the class, remember the `myFactory` that was specified in the `@JmsListener` here is the code that defines it.
 This implementation matches what the default `DefaultJmsListenerContainerFactory` would be if we decided not to specify a factory inside the `@JmsListener`.
 A `MessageConverter` has to be defined as the default implementation can only convert basic types, which the `OrderTransaction` object is not.
 This implementation uses JSON to pass the messages to and from the queue.
 Spring Boot is kind enough to detect the `MessageConverter` and make use of it in the `JmsTemplate` and `JmsListenerContainerFactory`.

-Now we have everything put together it can be tested to check that it actually works, through the use of some nicely placed print lines that you can see from the examples we can see how it makes it's way from `OrderTransactionController` and to `OrderTransactionReceiver`.
+Now we have everything put together it can be tested to check that it actually works, through the use of some nicely placed log lines that you can see from the examples we can see how it makes it's way from `OrderTransactionController` and to `OrderTransactionReceiver`.

 By making a POST request to